Koloud “Kay” Tarapolsi

 Kay Tarapolsi is a Libyan American artist who creates art to promote a positive image of Arab culture.

-Kay moved to the US with her family when she was 7 years old and has traveled to 45 states (the Northeast is all that is missing).
+Kay moved to the US with her family when she was 7 years old and has traveled to 50 states (plus Puerto Rico).
 She received her Bachelors of Science from Oklahoma State University in Sociology and Art History, with a specialty in African art.
 She did her college internship in Florida at Walt Disney World, by earning a Ducktorate in Management – Disney Style.